 Patio Photography & What I’m Reading

-Oh my, I’ve been having so much fun taking photos on my patio.
-Taking photos of blooming flowers really floats my boat.
+Oh my, I’ve been having so much fun gazing at flowers and plants on my patio.
+Taking photos of blooming flowers really makes me happy.

-I don’t just get the enjoyment of planting plants and herbs and flowers and then gazing at them throughout the season.
-But I get another hit of joy every single time I take a photo of the way they evolve over time.
+I get so much enjoyment from planting plants and flowers and then watching them grow throughout the season.
+There is joy every single time I take a photo of the way plants evolve over time.

 I have a funny story.
-You know how I’ve questioned a plant that came up in my galvanized container garden that I just couldn’t figure out the identity of?
+You know how I had questions about a plant that came up in my galvanized container garden?
+The one I just couldn’t figure out the identity of?
 I kept thinking it was either Black-eyed Susan or cone flower.

-Lemon balm was in the top galvanized container that sits on top of the other three.
-Sedum took over in that one and I felt a bit sad because it apparently crowded out the lemon balm that was there originally.
+I had planted lemon balm in the galvanized container that sits squarely on top of the other three containers.
+Sedum seemed to take over in one of them.
+It apparently crowded out the lemon balm that was planted in the container originally.

-Maybe the lemon balm gave up fighting the encroaching sedum in that container and dropped to the ones below.
+Maybe the lemon balm gave up fighting the encroaching sedum and dropped down to the containers below.
 I don’t know how that occurred, but I know I didn’t plant it there.

-Isn’t it odd how things like that happen in a garden setting?
-Sometimes it is birds or squirrels that are the culprits.
+Isn’t it odd how things like that happen in a garden setting or in nature?
+Sometimes it is birds or squirrels that are the culprits of planting seeds.
+But I don’t think that was the case this time.

 Two of my vegetable plants are putting out flowers.
-I’ll be glad when my tomato plant starts putting out those delicious tomatoes I love.
+I’ll be glad when my tomato plant has those delicious tomatoes I love.

-Nothing better than a veggie burger with home grown sliced tomato.
+There’s nothing better than a veggie burger with a homegrown sliced tomato.

 I’m reading David Baldacci’s “The Fallen” from the Memory Man series.